-Saul Bautista is a Junior at Eastern Washington University majoring in History.
+Saul Bautista is a Senior at Eastern Washington University majoring in History.
 He earned his AA degree at Spokane Falls Community College.
 He is currently studying the historical socio-political climate of Latinoamerica’s diverse cultures.
-For his research project in the summer of 2022, he will be working under the mentorship of Dr. Joseph Lenti.
-He will do deep research on the history of the multiple governments of Central America, focusing on how the educational system of Honduras actively tries to undermine the presence of the native Americans in the history of the country, and the treatment of the indigenous people in the region by the Honduran government.
-This research project will prepare Saul for graduate level work.
+For his research project in the summer of 2022, he worked under the mentorship of Dr. Joseph Lenti to do deep research on the history of the multiple governments of Central America, focusing on how the educational system of Honduras actively tries to undermine the presence of the native Americans in the history of the country, and the treatment of the indigenous people in the region by the Honduran government.
+This research project has prepared Saul for graduate level work.
 He plans to obtain a PhD in History.

 2022 EWU Faculty Research Mentor: Dr. Joseph Lenti

 Research Title: El Indio Desplasado: The Systematic Displacement of Native People in Honduran History